provide premium psychological and care management services to the Richmond Metro area,

 Ms. Petley has provided training for assisted living facility staff through the Department of Gerontology at VCU and the Virginia Department of Social Services, and provides education for family and professional caregivers in the community on various topics including managing challenging behaviors in dementia, coping and self-care for caregivers, recognizing and responding to depression, and sexuality and aging.
 She is a member of the National Association of Social Workers (NASW) and the Aging Life Care Association™, which is the national professional and certifying organization for geriatric care managers.

 Areas of professional interest include clinical training and supervision, caregiver education and support, and quality of life issues for older adults.
-Courtney is a long-time resident of the Richmond Metro area, and enjoys spending time with her husband and dog, caring for her growing collection of houseplants, and practicing yoga.
+Courtney is a long-time resident of the Richmond Metro area, and enjoys spending time with her husband and dogs, caring for her growing collection of houseplants, and practicing yoga.

-Derenda Lovelace, MSN, RN-BC, CM
+Derenda Lovelace, MSN, RN-BC, CM Geriatric Care Manager

 A Registered Nurse for 40 years and a Case Manager for 25 years (in the hospital as well as the community), Ms. Lovelace has a BSN from the University of Virginia (1978) and MSN from University of Alabama (2008) in Nursing Case Management.
 She is an ANCC Certified Case Manager (since 2005), a Case Management Society of America (CMSA) member since 2004 and published author.